fayaz12g/totk-aar/README.md

 - DualShock Controller Option
 - Stadia Controller Option

 I was asked if I had a ko-fi so I made one.
-DOn't feel like you need to donate, I made the utility just to help the community: https://ko-fi.com/fayaz12
+Don't feel like you need to donate, I made the utility just to help the community: https://ko-fi.com/fayaz12